GAM-team/GAM/docs/Users-Tasks.md

 * `formatjson` - Display the task in JSON format

 ## Display Tasks
+All commands that display tasks display the due date in GMT as the time portion is not supported by the API and converting the due date to local time may display the wrong date.

 ### Display selected tasks
 ```
 gam <UserTypeEntity> info task <TasklistIDTaskIDEntity>